anum124/Malik-portfolio/final_project_AnumMalik.md

 - Pakistan is the fourth most polluted country in the world.

 **Focus on Pakistan**
-- Pakistan has 212 million inhabitants, making it the fifth most populous country in the world.
+- Pakistan has 221 million inhabitants, making it the fifth most populous country in the world (The World Bank).
 - Lahore, Pakistan is one of the most polluted cities in the world.
 - Air pollution shortens the average Pakistani's life expectancy by 4.3 years as per University of Chicago Air Quality Life Index.
 - According to W.H.O Global Update of Risk assessment,  PM 2.5 estimates in Pakistan are 58 micrograms per cubic meter; which is almost 6 times that of the safety guidelines.